agl-c/deid2_dpsyn/README.md

 (3)  besides, tianhao mentioned that in this project, we skip the part of choosing marginals by programes, but instead, do this job manually by ourselves?
 (4)

+1.what is the formal definition of the graphical model? refer to paper: *Graphical-model based estimation and inference for differential privacy*

+3.
 ### More configrations to fit our tool to your dataset